kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 >
 > <small>[Source](https://www.lennysnewsletter.com/i/104096876/push-notifications-vector)</small>

 For a product-led growth company, your community _is_ your channel.
 Once you lose it, you'll never get it back.
-Sure you

-The reason for this is simply that most developer tools get too greedy too fast.
-The big dollars start coming in, and suddenly this becomes your "ideal customer profile".
+Most devtools simply get too greedy too fast.
+The big dollars start coming in, and suddenly this becomes your ideal customer profile.
 Once you've become an "Enterprise company", you're lost to developers.
 You only get one chance to build a reputation.

 ## Death by a thousand enterprises